TosbackCgusBridge-Bot/CGUs-versions/Vcstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Islamic Center is seeking to move to RiverPark area Published 11/16/2012 at 6:38 p.m.
+60 comments
 *   Ventura County jobless rate drops to 8.6% Published 11/16/2012 at 9:56 a.m.
-49 comments
+58 comments
-*   No more Twinkies, no more Ding Dongs: Hostess is closing for good Published 11/16/2012 at 5:08 a.m.
+*   Meth mayhem Published 11/17/2012 at 7:30 p.m.
+1 comment
+*   Oxnard council race tightens to 29 votes Updated 11/16/2012 at 6:52 p.m.
+13 comments
+*   Oxnard highway interchange is bare but finished Published 11/17/2012 at 4:05 p.m.
+6 comments

+Photo Galleries Ventura County's Most Wanted November… Adoption day arrives for 15 children Nordhoff vs. Whittier Christian

-*   Top California pollster says 2012 election could be a turning point Updated 11/15/2012 at 5:38 p.m.
-67 comments
+*   Top California pollster says 2012 election could be a turning point Published 11/15/2012 at 4:11 p.m.
+71 comments
 *   Islamic Center is seeking to move to RiverPark area Published 11/16/2012 at 6:38 p.m.
-14 comments
+60 comments
-*   Skull, jawbone in Oxnard trash bin may be just old religious shrine Updated 11/16/2012 at 12:47 a.m.

-Photo Galleries Ventura County's Most Wanted November… Found in Oxnard, skull, jawbone may… Oxnard high schools want to limit…

-*   California budget deficit shrinks to $1.9B with taxes Updated // at : 88 comments
-*   Top California pollster says 2012 election could be a turning point Updated 11/15/2012 at 5:38 p.m.
-67 comments
+*   Ventura County jobless rate drops to 8.6% Published 11/16/2012 at 9:56 a.m.
+58 comments
-*   Editorial: Obama comes out fighting at a rare session Updated // at : 66 comments
+*   Editorial: Obama comes out fighting at a rare session Published 11/14/2012 at 3:23 p.m.
+66 comments
-*   In Conejo visit, former Mexican president calls for immigration overhaul Updated 11/14/2012 at 5:32 p.m.
-49 comments
-*   Company that owns Brooks Institute closing some campuses Updated 11/14/2012 at 7:12 p.m.
-48 comments
+*   Morning chat Published 11/16/2012 at 12:00 a.m.
+43 comments

-*   Authorities warn of "knock knock" burglaries in east Ventura County Updated 11/8/2012 at 2:04 p.m.
+*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
 0 comments
-*   Spearmint Rhino exotic dancers settle suit for nearly $13 million Updated 11/13/2012 at 8:22 p.m.
+*   Spearmint Rhino exotic dancers settle suit for nearly $13 million Published 11/13/2012 at 5:59 p.m.
 0 comments
-*   Shirley: Medical device tax will impact jobs and costs Updated // at : 0 comments
+*   Shirley: Medical device tax will impact jobs and costs Published 10/27/2012 at 3:00 p.m.
-*   Skull, jawbone in Oxnard trash bin may be just old religious shrine Updated 11/16/2012 at 12:47 a.m.
 0 comments
+*   Skull, jawbone in Oxnard trash bin may be just old religious shrine Published 11/15/2012 at 11:40 a.m.
+0 comments
-*   18-year-old accused of setting family's basset hound on fire near Camarillo Updated 11/9/2012 at 11:01 p.m.
+*   18-year-old accused of setting family's basset hound on fire near Camarillo Published 11/9/2012 at 10:13 a.m.
 0 comments

 Weather